Future-House/paper-qa/README.md

 ### Caching Embeddings

 In general, embeddings are cached when you pickle a `Docs` regardless of what vector store you use.
-If you would like to manage caching embeddings via an external database or other strategy, you can populate a `Docs` object directly via the `add_texts` object.
-That can take chunked texts and documents, which are serializable objects, to populate `Docs`.

-You also can simply use a separate vector database by setting the `doc_index` and `texts_index` explicitly when building the `Docs` object.
+See above for details on more explicit management of them.

 ## Customizing Prompts